-Many organisations include a contract clause relating to the treatment of Intellectual Property upon termination of employment.
+Many organizations include a contract clause relating to the treatment of Intellectual Property upon the termination of employment.
 However, too many of us fail to protect our brands and businesses from Intellectual Property counterfeiting in everyday situations.

 Why is Intellectual Property Important?

-For many organisations, brand and reputation are the most important assets.
+For many organizations, brand and reputation are the most important assets.
 Businesses run and expand using the knowledge held by employees, otherwise known as Intellectual Property.
-This Intellectual Property comes under threat in a number of different ways, from the sharing of contacts and databases, to the production of replica products.
+This Intellectual Property comes under threat in a number of different ways, from the sharing of contacts and databases to the production of replica products.

 Protecting Intellectual Property

 As the protection of Intellectual Property becomes more of an issue, laws and regulations are being more strictly enforced in some areas, however it is important for organisations to be proactive.
 It is crucial for brands to reduce the threat to their brands, protecting their patents, copyrights, trademarks and other assets and where necessary engaging law firms and in-house counsels to do so.
 This is particularly important where product counterfeiting is a concern, as many of those suspected of this activity have links to organised crime and even extremist groups.

 Regents has extensive experience in tackling and resolving various brand protection issues.
 Our services include the following:

 • Market surveys, market monitoring and evidence collection

 • Inquiries into the rogue registration of patents and trademarks